tstifjr/oo-python-freebie-tracker/README.md

 - `Dev.companies`returns a collection of all the companies that the Dev has collected freebies from.

 Use `python debug.py` and check that these methods work before proceeding.
-For example, you should be able to retrieve a dev from the database by its attributes and view their companies with `dev.companies` (based on your seed data).

 ### Aggregate Methods